mitchchauvin/simpleclibs/README.md

-# simpleclibs
+# Simple C Libraries
-Simple C libs
+Simple C libs for anyone to use.